 Satellite images support North Korea reactor claim

-SEOUL (Reuters) - Satellite images of activity at North Korea's main nuclear complex support Pyongyang's claims it is constructing an experimental light water reactor in defiance of global pressure to denuclearize, a U.S. think tank says.
+SEOUL (Reuters) - Satellite images of activity at North Korea's main nuclear complex support Pyongyang's claims it is constructing an experimental light water reactor in defiance of global pressure to denuclearise, a U.S. think tank says.

 South Korean Foreign Minister Kim Sung-hwan said that by building such a reactor, the North was violating U.N. resolutions banning the secretive state from any nuclear activity.

-Analysts say the construction of the new reactor, along with reports of activity at a nuclear test site which have fueled speculation of a third atomic test, could be used as leverage by the North at the negotiating table.
+Analysts say the construction of the new reactor, along with reports of activity at a nuclear test site which have fuelled speculation of a third atomic test, could be used as leverage by the North at the negotiating table.